What Happens To Sperm After Vasectomy

 Open-Ended Vasectomy

 An open-ended vasectomy is a variation of the traditional procedure.
 In this approach, the end of the vas deferens closest to the testicle is left unsealed.
 The rationale behind this technique is that it may reduce pressure buildup in the epididymis, potentially minimizing post-operative pain.
-However, the open-ended technique may have a slightly higher risk of recanalization (the cut ends of the vas deferens reconnecting), leading to unintended fertility.
+Even so, the open-ended technique may have a slightly higher risk of recanalization (the cut ends of the vas deferens reconnecting), leading to unintended fertility.

 Vasectomy Reversal Techniques